Jockstrap

-A jockstrap, also a jock (male), jill (female), strap, cup, groin guard, pelvic protector (female), supporter, or athletic supporter, is an undergarment for protecting the testes and penis or vulva during contact sports or other vigorous physical activity.
-This article deals chiefly with the genital protective sports gear designed for the male body, colloquially known as a "jock".
+A jockstrap, colloquially called a jock, is an undergarment for protecting the scrotum and penis during contact sports or other vigorous physical activity.

-A jockstrap (males) consists of a waistband (usually elastic) with a support pouch for the genitalia and two elastic straps affixed to the base of the pouch and to the left and right sides of the waistband at the hip.
+A jockstrap consists of a waistband (usually elastic) with a support pouch for the genitalia and two elastic straps affixed to the base of the pouch and to the left and right sides of the waistband at the hip.
 The pouch, in some varieties, may be fitted with a pocket to hold an abdominal guard (impact resistant cup, box) to protect the testicles and the penis from injury.

-The jillstrap (a.k.a. a "jill") is the female equivalent of the jockstrap, but is designed to protect the vulva from getting struck.
+The jillstrap (a.k.a. a "jill") is the female equivalent of the jockstrap, designed to protect the vulva from getting struck.

 Etymology

 The word jockstrap has purportedly been in use at least since 1891, a likely contraction of "jockey strap", as the garment was first designed for bicycle-riding messengers and deliverymen, or 'bike jockeys'.
 The Bike Jockey Strap was the first jockstrap manufactured in America in 1874.

 Jockey meaning 'rider', primarily a race horse rider, has been in use since 1670.
 Jockey itself is the diminutive form of the Scots nickname Jock (for John) as Jackie is for the English nickname Jack.
 The nicknames Jack and Jackie, Jock and Jockey have been used generically for 'man, fellow, boy, common man'.
 From the period c.1650–c.1850, 'jock' was used as slang for penis.

-The more recent American slang term 'jock', meaning an athlete, is traced to 1959 and is itself derived from 'jockstrap'.
+The more recent American slang term "jock", meaning an athlete, is traced to the period of 1953 to 1963, and is itself derived from "jockstrap" and "jockey".